 The Vivado pin planner provides you with an effective way to select the pin assignments for the design.
 Choosing correct resources enables a faster and cleaner design process.
 The recommendations in this section help prevent board layout, pin assignment, and FPGA resource conflict.
-For more information on PCB and pin planning, see the PCB Design Guide [Ref 22] for your device.
+For more information on PCB and pin planning, see one of the following guides for your device: